video-dev/hls.js/README.md

 npm run build:debug
 ```

-Build and watch (customized dev setups where you'll want to host through another server than webpacks' - for example in a sub-module/project)
+Build and watch (customized dev setups where you'll want to host through another server - for example in a sub-module/project)

 ```
 npm run build:watch